The parking lot for this fine trail is located just before the Black River Bridge on Highway 117.

 The sometimes dark undergrowth is wonderfully cool on hot summer days.
 The trail goes through various forest stands, including a mature aspen grove.

-In the fall lots of ducks and other waterfowl can be seen feeding in the rich waters along the trail.
+In the fall, many ducks and other waterfowl can be seen feeding in the rich waters along the trail.